granawkins/mailogy/README.md

 Interact with your email records using natural language.
 You can say:

 * “Give me every receipt in my inbox in CSV format, with the following columns: gmail link to the email, sender email, sender name, amount in the receipt.”
-* “Give me every subscription in my inbox including cancelled subscriptions.
-Tell me what my monthly subscription bill is” (you can probably get this out of the last one)
+* “Give me every subscription in my inbox including cancelled subscriptions. ""
 * “Tell me every service I’ve ever logged into or signed up for along with time of last login”
-* “Identify everyone who is sending me messages that I don’t read, and unsubscribe from them.”
-* “Identify the senders who are sending the highest ratio of emails in to emails replied to”
-* “Identify the most important people in terms of the number of emails sent to them”

 ## How to Download Your Gmail as a .mbox File